 The Best Practices Are:

-Allow adequate distance for the turning and manipulation of farm equipment to prevent cross-contamination from areas or adjacent land that may pose a risk.
+Allow adequate distance for the turning and manipulation of farm equipment to prevent cross-contamination from areas or adjacent and nearby land that may pose a risk.

 Identify any field operations that may pose a risk for cross-contamination.
 These include management personnel in the fields, vehicles used to transport workers, as well as many other possibilities.